 The employment agreement also requires us to make specified payments to Mr. Cave if his employment is terminated under various circumstances, including a termination without "Cause" or if he resigns for "Good Reason."
-Mr. Cave's employment agreement has the same definition of "Cause" as is in Mr. Jackson's agreement described above and the same definition of "Good Reason" as in Mr. Colvin's employment agreement described above.
+Mr. Cave's employment agreement has the same definition of "Cause" as is in Mr. Jackson's agreement described above.
+"Good Reason" means: